plutus-IV-org/plutus_backtest/README.md

 # Project_name
 ## Project description

-This package was created for the purpose of local tests of financial strategies.
+This project has been performed for the purpose of local backtests of financial strategies.
 The package contains various indicators and tools allowing users obtaining exact results of their strategies over a certain period of time.
 The users are also able to pick endless amount of trading instruments and set criteria such as long or short positioning.
 Beside that optional stop loss and take profit signals are available not only as general limit level for entire portfolio but can be also applied for each instrument individually.